HTML automatically generated with rman

 is also an implementation in Dehnen’s falcON suite: mkplum(1NEMO)

-following parameters are recognized; they may be given in any order.
+parameters are recognized in order; they may be given in any order if the

-(cumulative) mass bound.
-For example, if rfrac( mfrac ) > rfrac then rfrac
+radial and (cumulative) mass bound.
+For example, if rfrac( mfrac ) > rfrac

-is the limiting factor, but if rfrac( mfrac ) < rfrac then mfrac limits
+then rfrac is the limiting factor, but if rfrac( mfrac ) < rfrac then mfrac

-the extent of the Plummer realization.
-Note: specifying either value may
+limits the extent of the Plummer realization.
+Note: specifying either value

-have no effect if the default value of the other parameter is still the
+may have no effect if the default value of the other parameter is still

 so that the cumulative mass at rfrac is mfrac).